jimmy-guzman/react-starter/README.md

 - 🍞 [bun][bun] for a fast runtime and package manager.
 - ⚡️ [vite][vite] for instant server start and lighting fast HMR.
 - 🏷️ [TypeScript][TypeScript] for a less frustrating & consistent experience.
+- 🏝️ [TanStack Router][TanStack Router] for a fully type-safe React router.
 - 💄 [tailwindcss][tailwindcss] for utility-first CSS.
 - 🧱 [storybook][storybook] for building UIs in isolation.
 - 🧪 [vitest][vitest] for fast testing.